 The juice was really good.
 So good in fact that Inna and I wanted more.
 So I went back to the same store and bought the same juice, this time from an older (40-something) man.
 He charged me 100 rupees ($1.50).

 Pretty sure that first guy pocketed that extra 50 rupees.

 Lesson learned: None.
-You can’t let stuff like this get to you; it happens all the time in India.
+In India, you can’t let stuff like this get to you.

 Everything Costs Something, Again

 Our Gorukphur hotel didn’t have a restaurant and there was nothing within walking distance, but the hotel did have connections with a restaurant that could deliver to their place.
 We took them up on it.
 And the food was delicious, as every meal in India was.